 What is a credit score?

-Your credit score is the method that banks and other lenders use to establish whether or not you’re likely to pay back a loan.
+Your credit score is the method that banks and other lenders use to asses whether or not you’re likely to pay back a loan.
 For FICO scores, it’s usually a three-digit number between 300 and 850, and it’s calculated using information from your credit reports.

 What is a credit report?